-When you build a windowed macOS app (that is, running in macOS, you specify the --onefile --windowed options), the spec file contains an additional statement to create the macOS application bundle, or app folder:
+When you build a windowed macOS app (that is, running under macOS, you specify the --windowed option), the spec file contains an additional statement to create the macOS application bundle, or app folder:

 The icon= argument to BUNDLE will have the path to an icon file that you specify using the --icon option.
 The bundle_identifier will have the value you specify with the --osx-bundle-identifier option.